GaneshEEE/FinalFixed/README.md

 - **Jira & Slack Integration**: Push tasks and notifications to Jira and Slack

 ### Advanced Features
-- **Image Insights**: Analyze images and extract insights using AI
-- **Chart Generation**: Create visual charts from data tables and Excel files
+- **Chart Builder**: Create visual charts from data tables and Excel files using AI
 - **Voice Recording**: Voice-to-text input for questions and queries
-- **Agent Mode**: Goal-based analysis across multiple Confluence spaces
+- **Agent Mode**: Agentic AI implementation for goal-based analysis across multiple Confluence spaces with intelligent tool selection and reasoning

 ## 🛠️ Technology Stack